 Although we encourage all members to become involved in a task force or committee, it is not mandatory.

-Priority 7: Increase risk-appropriate screening for breast cancer – Chaired by Sarah Quail
+Increase HPV vaccination rates (Priority 6) – Chaired by Sarah Quail

 Cross Cutting Committees: